mk12/sicp/notes/notes.md

 > Numbers that fool the Fermat test are called Carmichael numbers, and little is known about them other than that they are extremely rare.
 There are 255 Carmichael numbers below 100,000,000.
 The smallest few are 561, 1105, 1729, 2465, 2821, and 6601.
 In testing primality of very large numbers chosen at random, the chance of stumbling upon a value that fools the Fermat test is less than the chance that cosmic radiation will cause the computer to make an error in carrying out a "correct" algorithm.
 Considering an algorithm to be inadequate for the first reason but not for the second _illustrates the difference between mathematics and engineering_.

-## Formulating abstractions with higher-order procedures
+## Formulating Abstractions with Higher-Order Procedures

 > We have seen that procedures are, in effect, abstractions that describe compound operations on numbers independent of the particular numbers.
 (74)